DirectBooker × ChatGPT

 A new surface for an old problem

-When OpenAI launched its Apps SDK and Model Context Protocol in early 2025, it opened a new distribution channel — one where users arrive with active, open-ended intent.
+When OpenAI launched its Apps SDK and Model Context Protocol in October 2025, it opened a new distribution channel — one where users arrive with active, open-ended intent.
 Travel planning is a natural fit: most people begin with vague questions ("Where should I stay in Kyoto in May?") rather than rigid filter inputs.

 DirectBooker, as a platform that focused on restoring power to direct hotel bookings, saw an opportunity.
 OTAs dominate hotel discovery online — they obscure direct prices, hide loyalty tiers, and capture margin that could go back to travelers.
 The ChatGPT canvas offered a way to intercept users before they defaulted to Booking.com or Expedia.